 Complete with swivel laptop tray, you can view and verify your images on the run without having to check the physical camera.

-So that's the crash course on the 3 best way of capturing drill core photographs, that fit your needs and budget.
+So that's the crash course on the three best ways of capturing drill core photographs that fit your needs and budget.

 So, if you've got images to a quality that you are happy with, how can you make use of them?

-Getting Real Value from my Diamond Core Images
+Getting Real Value From Your Diamond Core Images

-Usually Geos & Field Techs are taking pictures of the core using a smartphone or DSLR camera.
+Usually geos & field techs take pictures of the core using a smartphone or DSLR camera.

 They then transfer those pictures to a file system organized hierarchically by project, drill hole number, and depth.